 Located on the main floor of the Hilary and Galen Weston Wing, the Daphne Cockwell Gallery dedicated to First Peoples art & culture, is one of the ROM’s premiere cultural spaces, featuring more than one thousand works of art and cultural heritage.
 Originally created in 2005 with the input of Indigenous advisors across Canada, this permanent gallery explores aspects of Indigenous cultures through collections housed at the ROM.

-With the addition of an Indigenous Knowledge Resource Teacher, who will be in the Gallery during peak hours, Monday to Friday, 10:00 am to 2:00 pm, visitors will have an opportunity to gain a better understanding of the history, cultures and contributions of Indigenous peoples.
+With the addition of an Indigenous Knowledge Resource Teacher, who is in the Gallery during peak hours, Tuesday to Friday, 11:00 am to 3:00 pm, visitors have an opportunity to gain a better understanding of the history, cultures and contributions of Indigenous peoples.

 As part of the ROM’s broader effort to foster a greater appreciation of the Indigenous ancestral objects in the Museum's collections, and to support the recommendations of the Truth and Reconciliation Commission report, admission to the Daphne Cockwell Gallery dedicated to First Peoples art & culture is free-of-charge to the public.